Dr. Erin Conway, PsyD, BCB, BCN, MSCP

 I have also created an accredited 36 hour didactic course for the Biofeedback Certification International Alliance (BCIA) that fulfills the didactic requirement for BCIA certification AND… drum roll please… has been approved to provide 36 hours of continuing education credits from the American Psychological Association!!!

-I condensed my big 36-hour couse into a smaller course that can be used as a study guide, or for BCIA continuing education credits.
+I condensed my big 36-hour course into a smaller course that can be used as a study guide, or for BCIA continuing education credits or for the exam required to become certified in neurofeedback.
 I recently did a webinar on the use of neurofeedback with children and teens with ADHD and oppositional defiant characteristics, which is available for purchase through the BCIA.org website.

-I am also working towards a Master of Science degree in Clinical Psychopharmacology at The Chicago School (see a pattern here?) in order to expand my knowledge of how medication interacts with the brain as the brain waves stabilize, and with the hopes of becoming a Prescribing Medical Psychologist in the state of Illinois.
+I recently completed my Master of Science degree in Clinical Psychopharmacology at The Chicago School (see a pattern here?) in order to expand my knowledge of how medication interacts with the brain as the brain waves stabilize, and with the hopes of becoming a Prescribing Medical Psychologist in the state of Illinois.

 I have extensive experience in neuroscience, and with the diagnosis and treatment of mental illness, organic brain disorders, and non-organic brain disorders.